Lauren245/README-Generator/README.md

 - What is the URL of your GitHub profile?
 - What is your email address.

 After answering these questions, the user will be told if the README was created successfully.
-If it was, the new README can be found in a generated file called generateREADME.md.
+If it was, the new README can be found in a generated file called generatereadme.md.
 If it was unsuccessful, then the console will display the appropriate error message.

+**NOTE: the generateReadme.md is part of the repository pushed to GitHub to serve as a sample of the generated output.
+If you want to test file creation, delete generatereadme.md and run the program again.
+It will be regenerated with the new output.**

 ## Tests
 There are currently no automated tests for this project.
 I would like to add those in the future.
 The program generates a new README each time, so the code can